 Over the last few years, I have found it very therapeutic to purge my closet.
 Getting rid of things that no longer serve me and giving them to someone who can appreciate them was so satisfying.
 How I could do this for a living?
 On top of that, what if I could help others do the same, and do it for a worthy cause?

 After a lot of soul searching, hard work, and the support of some amazing people, I created Threads of Hope.
-We organize and declutter closets, take any clothes you no longer want, and resell them with a portion of those sales going to a worthy cause.
+We organize and declutter closets, take any clothes you no longer want, and resell them with a portion of those sales going to Alzheimer’s Research.
 It is my belief that you can better yourself and feel your best, all while giving back and helping others.
 You can reach true liberation through organization and donation!